-The digital world has become so consuming at every touchpoint in our lives, that is in a very real sense, how we now experience the real world.
+The digital world has become so consuming at every touchpoint in our lives, that is in a very real sense, how we now experience the world.
 Think about it.
 We do everything online; building relationships, ordering meals, consuming entertainment, right down to purchasing day-to-day necessities.
-It’s how we work, we play, we live.
+It’s how we work, how we play, how we live.

 However, around 15% of our population has a disability that can hinder them from using the everyday digital tools we love.
-Can you imagine life restricted to living offline, unable to navigate the platforms that now support our everyday life, in some very essential and meaningful ways?
+Can you imagine life restricted to living offline, unable to navigate the platforms that now support our daily life, in some very essential and meaningful ways?

 Why Accessibility Matters from Siteimprove Inc on Vimeo.

 If you have an Ontario-based private or public business with 50+ employees, AODA Compliance will impact you.

 In the last six months, CREW has taken the initiative to be proactive regarding website accessibility.
 We have been connecting with accessibility experts on how AODA will affect our clients in Ontario and soon enough Canada.
 While Ontario is the first province to be mandated to comply, more provinces will follow.
 Below is critical info on next steps for 2020.

 A business with 20-49 employees, you must file an Accessibility Compliance Report by December 31, 2020.

 A business with 50 or more employees must file an Accessibility Compliance Report by December 31, 2020.
 And you must make all websites and web content accessible by January 1, 2021.